earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-3/lidar-intro/2017-02-01-raster05-chm-dem-dsm.md

 ### Digital Elevation Model
 In the previous lesson, we opened a digital elevation model.
-The digital elevation model (DEM), also known as a digital terrain model (DTM) represents the elevation of the earth surfacel.
+The digital elevation model (DEM), also known as a digital terrain model (DTM) represents the elevation of the earth's surface.
 The DEM represents the ground - and thus DOES NOT INCLUDE trees and buildings and other objects.

 ```r